OpenBB-finance/OpenBB/website/content/terminal/reference/econometrics/index_cmd.md

 ---
 title: index
-description: This page of the documentation describes how to set a (multi)index for a dataset.
+description: "This page of the documentation describes how to set a (multi)index for" a dataset.
 It includes parameters for selecting the dataset, the default index, data adjustments for regressions, and dropping the column that the index is set for.
 Examples using Python are provided.